olivbd/angular-jsplumb2/README.md

 });
 ```

-Create an instance of `ovh-angular-jsplumb` with the `jsplumbInstance` directive:
+Create an instance of `angular-jsplumb2` with the `jsplumbInstance` directive:

 ```html
 <div data-ng-if="jsplumbReady"